 See more section

-In addition to her litigation practice, Jennifer is deeply committed to pro bono work.
-She was recognized in 2015 as one of the “Top 25 Pro Bono Advocates” by Legal Services of New York City for her work representing a disabled veteran and his family in connection with an eviction proceeding.
+In 2019, Jennifer was recognized on Crain’s list of “Notable Women in Law – New York” for her distinguished legal career and contributions to civic and philanthropic activities impacting New York City.
+Deeply committed to pro bono work, Jennifer was recognized in 2015 as one of the “Top 25 Pro Bono Advocates” by Legal Services of New York City for her work representing a disabled veteran and his family in connection with an eviction proceeding.
 Most recently, Jennifer prosecuted disability discrimination and retaliation claims against the New York City Housing Authority on behalf of a disabled woman living in public housing.
 She also successfully litigated a 35-day bench trial in a landmark victory for same-sex parents that granted a gay, interracial couple custody of their twin daughters born via gestational surrogacy.

 Jennifer’s passion for justice also extends to her commitment to advancing the role of women in the legal profession as well as improving diversity generally.
 To those ends, Jennifer co-heads the firm’s recruiting committee and is an active mentor to young lawyers at the firm.
 She also co-chairs the Professional Services Perspective Committee of the Financial Women’s Association, an organization dedicated to developing future leaders in every sector of the financial community.